nss-day-cohort-35/working-title/README.md

 1. All teammates must be using Webpack to compile their code.
 1. Each module should have a comment at the top with the following info: author(s) and purpose of module
 1. The README for your project should include instructions on how another person can download and run the application
+1. An ERD showing the database relationships.
+A screenshot/image should be included on your README.

 ## How to Handle Authentication